cardinal9999/Panda-monium/README.md

 Collisions can cause the DataFrame to become unstable and have weird dimensions, which can cause errors.
 ### Preventing Collisions
-Collisions can be prevented by using characters that the system can't show (such as )
+Collisions can be prevented by using characters that the system can't show in the message (such as ).

 However, there is a small chance that the symbol (that GitHub can't display) gets in the DataFrame.
 The solution?
 Escape characters.
 They will be added in future versions.